Sept 6 PNC Financial Services Group Inc

 (VIE), owned by an independent third party and administered by

-Financial firms have used VIEs in the past to finance
+Financial firms have used VIEs to finance investments in

 PNC said it did not expect the wind-down, which will be